 The sensors appear to have provided data that is consistent with expected trends, such as daily irrigation events.
 They also show expected differences in VWC between depths and irrigation treatments.
 The NDVI and canopy temperature readings were also very consistent across groups.
 However, despite the data consistency and low error rate, there were some missing data points that would have thrown off all data analysis if not corrected.
 It would be valuable for Decagon to develop a way to account for missing data points if they cannot be avoided.

 The data-loggers seemed to work effectively, with the exception of strange output files.
-Data is uploaded as .xls files from the Decagon server, but Microsoft excel does not recognize the files due to improper initialization of the meta data.
-We would recommend that Decagon bypass this issue by outputting data as a tab-delaminated file.
+Data is downloaded as .xls files from the Decagon server, but Microsoft excel does not recognize the files due to improper initialization of the meta data.
+We would recommend that Decagon bypass this issue by outputting data as a tab-delimited file.
 The data would also be more manageable if output was also output in a tidy format, ready for data analysis.

+Future study

+Although the results of this study period were not as clear as desired, the same study design could be repeated with interesting results.
+The data from the final week showed trends supporting the hypothesis that nitrogen has a strong effect on plant stress and water consumption.
+The study also supports the efficacy of combining soil sensing data with remote sensing technologies.
+The data analysis pipeline we created will provide the BYU Turfgrass research program with a powerful tool for fast and effective data analysis in the future.

 FIGURES